Boston Police Officer Rescues Man Who Crashed SUV Into River

 “The police finally arrived and opened up the front door and got into there and got him out and just dragged him out,” Sloan said.

 The driver was treated by EMS and brought to the hospital.
+Police said he had minor injuries.